sx-eduline/eduline-upload/src/stocks/aliyun/voduploadsdk/aliyun-php-sdk-oss/README.md

 ### Handle returned results

-The OSSClient provides the following two types of returned data from interfaces:
+The OssClient provides the following two types of returned data from interfaces:

 - Put and Delete interfaces: The *PUT* and *DELETE* operations are deemed successful if *null* is returned by the interfaces without *OSSException*.
 - Get and List interfaces: The *GET* and *LIST* operations are deemed successful if the desired data is returned by the interfaces without *OSSException*.
 For example,

     ```php
     <?php
     $bucketListInfo = $ossClient->listBuckets();
     $bucketList = $bucketListInfo->getBucketList();
     foreach($bucketList as $bucket) {
-        print($bucket->getLocation() . "\t" . $bucket->getName() . "\t" . $bucket->getCreatedate() . "\n");
+        print($bucket->getLocation() . "\t" . $bucket->getName() . "\t" . $bucket->getCreateDate() . "\n");
     }
     ```
 In the above code, $bucketListInfo falls into the 'OSS\Model\BucketListInfo' data type.

 ### Run a sample project

 - Modify `samples/Config.php` to complete the configuration information.
 - Run `cd samples/ && php RunAll.php`.

 ### Run a unit test

 - Run `composer install` to download the dependent libraries.
 - Set the environment variable.

         export OSS_ACCESS_KEY_ID=access-key-id
         export OSS_ACCESS_KEY_SECRET=access-key-secret